environmental-modeling-workflows/watershed-workflow/docs/source/intro.rst

 generating meshes and other data inputs for hyper-resolution hydrology, anywhere in the US.

-Fully distributed ydrologic models have huge data requirements, thanks to their large extent (full river basins) and often very high resolution (~1-500 meters).
+Fully distributed hydrologic models have huge data requirements, thanks to their large extent (full river basins) and often very high resolution (~1-500 meters).
 Furthermore, most process-rich models of integrated, distributed hydrology at this scale require